-I’ve been stamping approximately nine years and am always learning something new and meeting lots of new friends.
+I’ve been stamping approximately 9 years and am always learning something new.
+Stamping is a wonderful world shared with many wonderful ladies.

 I have been stamping for many years; my favorites still include Iris folding and sewing on my cards.
 I do love the new dies available and use them frequently.
 Although I continue to try new techniques, I always return to my favorites for many cards.
 I enjoy discovering new ways to use the same stamp, die, or technique.
 This certainly keeps the creative juices flowing and makes stamping and making cards continue to be interesting and fun.
 Hope you enjoy these samples of my latest.
 Carol Simonds